DustinWatts/FreeTouchDeck/README.md

 You can subscrive to my channel on Youtube: [/DustinWatts](https://www.youtube.com/dustinwatts "Subscrive to my YouTube channel")

-And can support me by becoming a patron on Patreon: https://www.patreon.com/dustinwatts
+You can support me by becoming a patron on Patreon: https://www.patreon.com/dustinwatts

 You can also make a one time donation using PayPal.me: